European Business Summits

 As the shift towards renewable energy accelerates, expanding the EU’s self-produced energy base will be key for Europe to become the first climate-neutral continent by 2050, all while maintaining low-carbon growth and prosperity.
 In unlocking these opportunities for industry and consumers, and achieving the EU’s goal of strategic autonomy, some questions remain about how to ensure that the wide-scale adoption of solar, wind and other sources maintains respect for landscapes and communities.

-Ana Rovzar
+Ana Rozvar

 EBS Reporter